WilliamAshley2019/GGainPlus/README.md

 Additionaly it adds,
 Un-Age Processing: Reverses the age-based curve to restore high frequencies and attenuate lows for a "younger" sound perception.
 VST3 Compatibility: Built with the Steinberg VST3 SDK for seamless integration with major DAWs (e.g., Ableton Live, FL Studio, Reaper).
-Cross-Platform: Supports Windows, macOS, and Linux, built with JUCE 8.

 Relatively Low CPU Usage: Optimized for real-time audio processing with smoothed parameter changes to avoid clicks.